 Got a Gmail Account?
 New Sign-in From Unknown Location Is Not What You Think

-If you have a Gmail account be careful about the multitude of scams going around these days.
-Giving away your Google credentials is extremely dangerous especially since Google owns many other websites that may require the same log-ins, such as YouTube, Android, etc. The latest scam making its rounds is the Gmail New Sign-in From Unknown Location.
-How does the scam work and what to do about it?
+If you have a Gmail account, be careful about the multitude of scams going on these days.
+Giving away your Google credentials is extremely dangerous, especially since Google owns many other websites that may require the same log-ins, such as YouTube, Android, etc.

 Watch the video below to see the Gmail Sign-in Scam exposed:

-The trick is, the message comes with your name on it (pulled out by scammers according to how your email address is created (maybe firstname.lastname@gmail.com?) .
-The email informs that you or someone else tried to log-in from a new geographical zone and attempted to terminate the account.
+The email informs that you or someone else tried to log in from a new geographical zone and attempted to terminate the account.

-Scammers know that the email recipients – not recognizing the activity – will try to log in.
-The email provides a "Continue with verification" button, which leads to fake log-in page.
+Scammers know that the email recipients will immediately try to log in – if they recognize the activity.
+The email provides a “Continue with verification” button leading to the fake log-in page.

 gmail new signing from unknown location email

 Do not click on the link provided.
-The best thing to do in this case is to log into your account straight from the Google website.
+In this case, the best thing to do is to log into your account straight from the Google website.

 Report To Google Here